The settings primarily control how raw timing data should be handled by RACE RESULT 14.

-Timing Points - The points at which you will record Raw Timing Data ("Chip Reads").
-For example the START, FINISH or your Split Timing Points on course.
+Timing Points - Each raw data record should be assigned to a timing point which identifes where it was recorded, for example the START, FINISH or your Split Timing Points on course.

 Start Times / Finish Time Limits - The official start time (T0) to be used for timing the race, this is used by your Splits or Special Results setup to calculate race times.
-Optionally in some cases a maximum time.
+Optionally, a maximum time can be set.

 Timing Points